Dog Owner or Dog Parent?

 Let’s be Civilized and Evolve

-We don’t own anyone any more than we own our children, partner or best friend.
+We don’t own anyone any more than we own our children, partner, or best friend.
 What type of dynamic, fluid, healthy relationship is framed in the context of ownership?
-None!
+None.
 Living beings do not own others.
-In fact, it is even arguable whether material inanimate possessions are owned by someone.
+In fact, it is even arguable whether someone owns material inanimate possessions.
 Laws get abrogated.
 A different perspective may be that we merely borrow or rent them for our time on this planet or until laws, society and zeitgeist transmogrifies.

 “What is right is not always popular and what is popular is not always right” – Albert Einstein

-Framing a relationship of owner and object owned sets a precedent of dominant, subordinate relationship.
-A paradigm not of the living, breathing, feeling, caring, functioning and loving but of the material, inanimate, anesthetized used and user.
-Navigating this earth and life together as a team, friends and earthlings requires healthy relationships, balance and teamwork, not through a philistine kaleidoscope.
-Being a parent, family member or guardian is how we refer to our children and family members.
-I cannot imagine telling a son, daughter, sister or brother that I own you.
+Framing a relationship between owner and object owned sets a precedent of dominant, subordinate relationship.
+A paradigm not of the living, breathing, feeling, caring, functioning, and loving but of the material, inanimate, anesthetized used, and user.
+Navigating this earth and life together as a team, friends, and earthlings requires healthy relationships, balance, and teamwork, not through a philistine kaleidoscope.
+Being a parent, family member, or guardian is how we refer to our children and all family members.
+I cannot imagine telling a son, daughter, sister, or brother that I own you.
 Imagine telling your partner that you owned them and you would be soon headed for a couples therapy session or separation.

 Jeremy Bentham the English philosopher astutely stated, “The question is not, can they reason?
 Nor, Can they talk?
 But, can they suffer?”